Fotis Outsikas: International career

 Outsikas was an international with both the Greece U21 and the Greece U19 teams.
 In 1977 he played with the Amateur team of Greece in the UEFA Amateur Cup in the qualifying matches against Italy and Austria.

 Personal life

-His brother, Giannis was also a footballer, who played in the amateur team of AEK in during the late 70's.
+His brother, Giannis was also a footballer, who played at the amateur team of AEK in during the late 70's.